 It was back in 1982 that a few of these penguins settled here on Boulders Beach.
 The area was perfect with large Boulders made of granite that protect the beach from wind and wild waves.

-The population of the penguin sadly is down to between 2000 and 3000 and is classified as protected.
+The population of the penguin is sadly dwindling to between 2000 and 3000 and is classified as protected.

-On a good note Boulders Beach and some of the surrounding aread are part of the marine protected area in the Table Mountain National Park.
-Thus meaning the beaches are protected and both safe and clean.
+On a good note Boulders Beach and some of the surrounding areas are part of the marine protected area in the Table Mountain National Park.
+This meaning the beaches are protected and both safe and clean.